 LATEST/ On June 15, 2021, the CRTPA received a detailed analysis related to safety trends for bicyclists and pedestrians from 2011 to 2020 in the CRTPA region.
 The analysis provided a comprehensive look at serious injuries and fatalities within the region including contributing factors and locations.

-CRTPA ADOPTED TPMs/As the transportation planning agency for the capital region, the CRTPA is required to meet the transportation performance management and target setting mandates within the framework of the federal requirements (described below).
+CRTPA ADOPTED TPMs/As the transportation planning agency for the capital region, the CRTPA is required to meet transportation performance management and target setting mandates consistent with federal mandates (described below).
 These mandates include addressing the three (3) FHWA performance measures as well as the two (2) FTA transit related requirements.
 The following provides a summary of the CRTPA’s adopted performance measures and related targets:

 |Transportation Performance Measure||Adopted Target||Date Adopted||Resolution/Agenda|